 Chicken mushroom sage casserole is a great time saver.
 I'm going to review how to make it healthier, and then lower carb.
 Finally, I'll make recommendations to make this in a slow cooker.
+You can also make this with any leftover turkey you may have.

 But first, watch this video to get inspired: